Berlusconi may serve tax fraud sentence caring for the elderly

 At a hearing on Thursday, judges are due to begin deliberating whether Berlusconi, who denies the tax fraud charge, should serve his time under house arrest or by doing social work.
 Prison was always unlikely because of the media mogul’s age and the non-violent nature of the crime.

-According to the proposal by the government social services agency and deposited with the court, Berlusconi would work just one day a week at the elderly centre, the judicial sources said.
+According to the proposal by the government social services agency and deposited with the court, Berlusconi would work just one day a week at the elderly center, the judicial sources said.

-The agency also proposed that Berlusconi be given the possibility of finishing his sentence in nine months, instead of a year, if his behaviour is impeccable, the sources said.
+The agency also proposed that Berlusconi be given the possibility of finishing his sentence in nine months, instead of a year, if his behavior is impeccable, the sources said.